robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 category: finance
 ---

-April 2020 has been a crazy month for oil.
+April 2020 has been a volatile month for oil.
 Last week, the May WTI contract traded at a low of *minus* \\$40 a barrel.
 In a desperate search for storage space, people have been chartering oil tankers to use as floating storage units, leading to a price surge in shares of tanker companies like Nordic American Tanker (46%), Teekay (30%), and Scorpio Tankers (59%).
-In this post, we aim to build a framework for forecasting the revenue of a tanker company, using DHT Holdings (NYSE:DHT) as an example.
+In this post, we aim to build a framework for forecasting the revenue of DHT Holdings (NYSE:DHT), a tanker company.
 <!--more-->

 *The Excel models and accompanying python code are [here](https://github.com/robertmartin8/pValuation/tree/master/OilTankers).
 Please use them responsibly!*